GoogleCloudPlatform/cloud-code-intellij/README.md

 You can find our plugin in the Jetbrains plugin repository by going to IntelliJ -> Settings -> Plugins , and search for `Cloud Code` in the 'Marketplace' tab.

-## Resources
-* [Learn More](https://cloud.google.com/code): Learn more about the Cloud Code Project and what it has to offer.
-* [Documentation](https://cloud.google.com/code/docs/intellij/): Visit our official documentation to learn more.
-* [Kubernetes Sample Applications](https://github.com/GoogleCloudPlatform/cloud-code-samples): Starter applications for working with Kubernetes; available in Java, Node, Python, and Go.
-* [File an Issue](https://github.com/GoogleCloudPlatform/google-cloud-intellij/issues/new): If you discover an issue please file a bug and we will address it.
-* [Request a Feature](https://github.com/GoogleCloudPlatform/google-cloud-intellij/issues/new): If you have any feature requests, please file a request.

 ### Pre-releases

 The pre-release binaries are being deployed to the Jetbrains plugin repository on an alpha